mhmirza/DataMining/README.md

 # DataMining

 This portfolio captures the work I completed for a course, **Data Mining**, at Carnegie Mellon University in Fall 2021.
 To view my GitHub repository, please click [here](https://github.com/mhmirza/DataMining).
-The work done here involves fundamentals of randomized control trials (a.k.a.
-A/B tests), namely what they achieve, how to design, implement and analyze their outcomes as well as their shortcomings and work arounds.
-The assignments and project completed below also leverage the tools that can be used to analyze data from observational studies where randomization can not be implemented.
-The course uses examples with real-world datasets drawn from research performed at the Heinz College in entertainment and education.
+The work done here involves discovering structure and making predictions in large, complex data sets.

 # What I hope to learn?